-- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the company were sufficient to permit the financial statements to be readily and properly audited. - The financial statements are in agreement with the accounting records. - In our opinion the information given in the directors' report is consistent with the financial statements and the directors' report has been prepared in accordance with the Companies Act 2014.
+- We have obtained all the information and explanations which we consider necessary for the purposes of our audit. - In our opinion the accounting records of the company were sufficient to permit the financial statements to be readily and properly audited. - The financial statements are in agreement with the accounting records. • - In our opinion the information given in the directors' report is consistent with the financial statements. - In our opinion, those parts of the directors' report specified for our review, which does not include sustainability reporting when required by Part 28 of the Companies Act 2014, have been prepared in accordance with the Companies Act 2014.